Double Machine Learning and Automated Confounder Selection -- A Cautionary Tale: Introduction

+Double/debiased machine learning (DML) is a method developed to use regularized regression techniques, such as LASSO (\citealp{Tibshirani1996}) or $l_2$-boosting (\citealp{Buehlmann2003}), for variable selection in a high-dimensional causal inference setting (\citealp{Belloni2014b}).
+Compared to standard regularization on a single outcome equation, it seeks variables that are highly correlated with both treatment \emph{and} outcome, which immunizes the procedure against small approximation errors that inevitably arise when selecting among a large set of covariates.
+Consider the following system of partially linear equations

 with primary interest in the causal effect $\theta_0$ of a treatment $D$ on outcome $Y$.
-The vector $X = (X_1, \hdots, X_p)$ consists of a set of exogenous covariates and $(U, V)$ are two disturbances with zero conditional mean.
-In settings where $X$ is high-dimensional and $g_0(\cdot)$ and $m_0(\cdot)$ are approximately linear and sparse, meaning that only a few elements of $X$ are important for predicting the treatment and outcome, regularized regression techniques such as LASSO (\citealp{Belloni2014b}) or $l_2$-boosting (\citealp{Buehlmann2003}) can be applied to automatically select the most suitable among a large set of potential control variables.
+The vector $X = (X_1, \hdots, X_p)$ consists of a set of covariates and $(U, V)$ are two disturbances with zero conditional mean.
+In settings where $X$ is high-dimensional and $g_0(\cdot)$ and $m_0(\cdot)$ are approximately linear and sparse, meaning that only a few elements of $X$ are important for predicting the treatment and outcome, regularization can be applied to automatically select the most suitable among a large set of potential control variables.

-Yet, a naive application of regularization to equation (\ref{eq:outcome}) will fail, because it only selects variables that are highly correlated with the outcome $Y$, but not with the treatment $D$, which can lead to substantial omitted variable bias.
-The naive approach therefore generally does not result in a root-$N$ consistent estimator for the structural parameter $\theta_0$ (\citealp{Chernozhukov2018}).
-Instead, the analysis should be based on orthogonal, or doubly robust, moment conditions that are insensitive to approximation errors stemming from regularization (\citealp{Belloni2017}).
-In particular, let the moment condition be denoted by

-with i.i.d.\ data $W$, nuisance parameter $\eta_0$, and moment function $\psi$.
-Then, (\ref{eq:moment}) needs to fulfill the Neyman orthogonality property